rsachdeva/illuminatingdeposits-grpc/README.md

 ```
 ps aux | grep "go_build"
 ```
-to confirm is something else is already running
+to confirm is something else is already running.
+Make sure to follow above TLS set up according to Kubernetes deployment, Docker compose deployment or Running from Editor.
+Make sure to follow Ingress controller installation for Kubernetes deployment.

 # Version
-v1.3.50
+v1.4.0